Timișoara Uprising(1989)

 - The Timișoara Uprising took place in 1989.
 Dec 16–20, 1989.

-- Who won the Timișoara Uprising?
+- What was the outcome of the Timișoara Uprising?

 - What was the significance of the Timișoara Uprising?